Armoured fighting vehicle: Firepower

-Engine
+Maneuverability

 Modern AFVs have primarily used either petrol (gasoline) or diesel piston engines.
 More recently, gas turbines have been used.
 Most early AFVs used petrol engines, as they offer a good power-to-weight ratio.
 However, they fell out of favour during World War II due to the flammability of the fuel.

 Most current AFVs are powered by a diesel engine; modern technology, including the use of turbo-charging, helps to overcome the lower power-to-weight ratio of diesel engines compared to petrol.

 Gas turbine (turboshaft) engines offer a very high power-to-weight ratio and were starting to find favour in the late 20th century – however, they offer very poor fuel consumption and as such some armies are switching from gas turbines back to diesel engines (i.e. the Russian T-80 used a gas turbine engine, whereas the later T-90 does not).
 The US M1 Abrams is a notable example of a gas turbine powered tank.